 Unfortunately, many people have issues keeping these robust plants alive.

 I'm here to guide you.

-Below is an informal transcript of questions and answers from my garden segment and lots and lots of photos for you to linger and enjoy.
+Below is an informal transcript of questions and answers from my garden segment and lots and lots of photos for you to enjoy.

 HOW ARE FERNS DIFFERENT FROM MOST PLANTS?

 Ordinary plants will flower and bear seed from which a new plant is born.

 A seed is basically a "fertilized plant embryo in a dormant state."

 A seed is the product of male/female plant reproduction, with all the "hanky panky" already completed.

 Ferns do not grow from seeds; they "evolve" from the action of spores.